 You can also take out personal loans via American Express if you are a card member.
 Loans range from $3,500 to $40,000.

-You can also apply for a business loan and business checking (the only form of checking offered through American Express Bank).
+You can also apply for a business loan and business checking.

 Finally, American Express offers an IRA savings plan (either Traditional or Roth) with funds deposited in either an IRA High Yield Savings or IRA Certificate of Deposit account.
 These retirement bank accounts are tax advantaged and are backed by FDIC (Federal Deposit Insurance Corporation) insurance.